How Much Does A Freelance Writer Earn In India? Is It Worth The Effort?

 You should also take note that your pay check depends on who hires you.
 A start-up company may not be able to pay you as much as an MNC would.
 Likewise, a US-based firm would pay you better compared to the ones that are situated in South-Asian countries due to the difference in their currency value.
 I still remember I used to be paid 100 INR for 800 words blogs in my first project as a freelance content writer.
 Little did I know that the price used to be too low to associate with that employer for long term.

-You should also take a note that if someone is hiring you as an intermediate between you and the client, it is natural to expect some margin reserved for that firm that acts as an intermediate and then some part will be given to you.
+Additionally, if someone is hiring you as an intermediate between you and the client, it is natural to expect some margin reserved for that firm that acts as an intermediate and then some part will be given to you.
 This is usually transparent between you and that intermediate party.
 However, the exact amount paid by the client to that intermediate party may not be known to you.
 Therefore, it is sometimes better to leave this scenario.

-Although some popular freelancing sites like Upwork (formerly known as odesk) have their margin but the percentage is written clearly on the site itself.
+Although some popular freelancing sites like Upwork (formerly known as odesk), Fiverr, etc. have their margin but the percentage is written clearly on the site itself.
 This means if you are providing your service to a potential client and are paid through that platform then some fraction would be reserved for Upwork.
 I don’t think there is any issue in this.
 The advantage is that the associated clients are trustworthy.
 So, if they get satisfied with your work, they will pay you.
 If they don’t, you can write a negative review there itself so that others could see.
 If you are signing for hourly payment, some amount will still be paid for the hours given regardless of their dissatisfaction.
 As a writer, getting paid on hourly basis is usually rare.
 It is more common as a software developer.

 If you somehow managed to find a good client, there can be instances when they would want you to modify your write-ups right after you submit your work.
 It could be due to the following reasons: